-Whenever someone mentions the word ‘PRESENTATION’, the first thing that comes to our minds is Microsoft Office PowerPoint!
+Whenever someone mentions the word ‘PRESENTATION,’ the first thing that comes to mind is Microsoft Office PowerPoint!
 The application features several quality presentation templates that help you create unique slides.
 Besides, it also enriches the slide presentation viewing experience.
 The latest version allows you to add 3D objects to your PowerPoint presentation in just a few steps.
 You don’t require any fancy extensions or plug-ins!

-If you are a Windows user and have updated to Windows 10 Fall Creators Update, you can now easily add 3D objects in your PowerPoint presentations, Word, and Excel documents.
+If you are a Windows user and have updated to Windows 10 Fall Creators Update, you can now easily add 3D objects to your PowerPoint presentations, Word, and Excel documents.
 Here’s how!

-Launch PowerPoint app.
-Next, from the Ribbon menu visible at the top, select ‘Insert’ tab.
+Launch the PowerPoint app.
+Next, from the Ribbon menu visible at the top, select the Insert tab.
 There, you will notice the 3D Models drop-down to either add a model you’ve created in Paint 3D or grab one from Remix3D.com, an online community and catalog of 3D content that enables mixed reality and 3D experiences for Windows 10.

-When done, simply drop it into a suitable location of the slide and use the controls (rotating, sizing and positioning) to manipulate the model until it suits your requirements.
+When done, drop it into a suitable location on the slide and use the controls (rotating, sizing, and positioning) to manipulate the model until it suits your requirements.

-Once finished, A new contextual tab 3D Model Tools should appear.
-Here, you can use the preset 3D Model Views to choose the specific orientation you would like your audience to watch.
+Once finished, A new contextual tab, 3D Model Tools, should appear.
+Here, you can use the preset 3D Model Views to choose the specific orientation you want your audience to watch.
 The good part is you need not go elsewhere to find different images to identify different perspectives.
 With 3D, you will be in complete control of your presentation!

-Use Morph, with 3D models to create cinematic transitions between slides.
-For this, add the Morph transition to automatically let your 3D object animate and shift in perspective seamlessly across all your slides.
-It’s a unique feature to help PowerPoint users make smooth animations, transitions, and object movements across the slides presentation.
+Use Morph with 3D models to create cinematic transitions between slides.
+Add the Morph transition to automatically let your 3D object animate and shift in perspective seamlessly across all your slides.
+It’s a unique feature to help PowerPoint users make smooth animations, transitions, and object movements across the slide presentation.